 ERC-20 Token Standard

-ERC-20 tokens were first developed in 2015, and in 2017, they were introduced into the Ethereum ecosystem.
+Developed in 2015, ERC-20 tokens were introduced into the Ethereum ecosystem in 2017.
 ERC-20 standards set the rules for the development of fungible tokens on the Ethereum blockchain.

 While ERC-20 tokens represent fungible items, in standard one ERC-20 simply saves the balance of tokens assigned in an account and exposes functions that allow to manipulation of the tokens.

 Ethereum requires a strong standard to bring uniformity in the operations to support token development on the blockchain network.
-This is the role played by ERC-20 tokens.
+ERC-20 tokens fulfill this role.

 Characteristics of ERC-20 tokens: